jacob-church/signal/edu/v2/REACTIVITY.md

 ## Notification and invalidation

-Once a Producer can keep track of its Consumers, it can notify them of changes.
-This is a simple process: a Producer iterates over its Consumers and `invalidate`s them.
+Once a `Producer` can keep track of its `Consumer`s, it can notify them of changes.
+This is a simple process: a `Producer` iterates over its `Consumer`s and `invalidate`s them.
 Importantly however, **this should not cause eager recalculations**.
 Instead, `Computed` values mark a flag that communicates "next time my value is accessed I may need to recompute it".
 This maintains the laziness of our application--for all we know a notified `Computed` may never be